dzhan008/rshell/README.md

 User enters wrong command followed by an || connector and followed by exit.
 The program does not exit the shell as it should.
 It reprompts for the next command instead.

+Adding three or more of the same connector is supposed to throw an error on the entire command line, but it throws an out of range error.

 If there are any other bugs you encounter while running this program, feel free to create an issue on Github.
 We appreciate it!